If you're overwhelmed with debt, there's still hope. Our automated software will help you resolve your debt and move forward.

-If you've received a call from Resurgent Capital Services or LVNV Funding regarding a debt you supposedly owe, it's always necessary to know how to respond.
-This article discusses everything you need to know about beating these two debt collection agencies and securing a significant victory in your journey to a debt-free life.
+If you've received a call from Resurgent Capital Services or LVNV Funding regarding a debt that they believe you owe, it's always necessary to know how to respond.
+This article discusses everything you need to know about how to work with Resurgent to settle your debt and secure a victory in your journey to a debt-free life.

 Resurgent Capital Services is a third-party debt collection agency.

-LVNV Funding buys delinquent or defaulted debt accounts from major banks and lenders, such as Citibank, Best Egg, Capital One, SoFi, etc. After acquiring these debt accounts, they assign Resurgent Capital Services to collect them.
+LVNV Funding buys delinquent or defaulted debt accounts from major banks and lenders, such as Citibank, Best Egg, Capital One, SoFi, etc. After acquiring these debt accounts, LVNV Funding assigns Resurgent Capital Services to collect them.

-Resurgent Capital Services collects for LVNV Funding, and LVNV Funding purchases old debt accounts from big creditors like Capital One, Chase, Citibank, Discover, Wells Fargo, and more.
+Resurgent Capital Services collects for LVNV Funding.
+LVNV Funding purchases delinquent accounts from creditors like Capital One, Chase, Citibank, Discover, Wells Fargo, and more.

-So, if you’ve fallen behind on a credit card debt and it’s been charged off, LVNV Funding may have purchased it and hired Resurgent Capital to collect it.
+So, if you've fallen behind on a credit card account and it has been charged off, LVNV Funding may have purchased it.
+Once purchased, LVNV Funding will most likely hire Resurgent Capital to collect it.

 When Resurgent Capital Services and LVNV Funding contact you about a debt you supposedly owe, they must also send you a written debt validation notice within the first five days of the initial contact.
 The notice should also state your right to dispute the debt's validity within 30 days.